-that a particular exception applies to the information and must mark the records to identify the portion the governmental body believes is excepted from disclosure.
+See Attorney General Opinion H-436 (1974); Open Records Decision Nos.
+363 (1983), 150 (1977), 91 (1975).
+2022 Public Information Handbook • Office of the Attorney General burden of proving that an exception applies to the records requested from it.165 Thus, if the governmental body wishes to withhold particular information, it must establish that a particular exception applies to the information and must mark the records to identify the portion the governmental body believes is excepted from disclosure.
 Conclusory assertions that a particular exception applies to requested information will not suffice.
-The burden for establishing the applicability of each exception in the Public Information Act is discussed in detail in Part Two of this Handbook.
-If a governmental body does not establish how and why an exception applies to the requested information, the attorney general has no basis on which to pronounce it protected.
+The burden for establishing the applicability of each exception in the Act is discussed in detail in Part Two of this Handbook.
+If a governmental body does not establish how and why an exception applies to the requested information, the attorney general has no basis on which to pronounce it protected.166

-The governmental body must send to the requestor a copy of its letter to the attorney general stating why information is excepted from public disclosure.
-In order to explain how a particular exception applies to the information in dispute, the governmental body may find it necessary to reveal the content of the requested information in its letter to the attorney general.
-In such cases, the governmental body must redact comments containing the substance of the requested information in the copy of its letter it sends to the requestor.
+The governmental body must send to the requestor a copy of its letter to the attorney general stating why information is excepted from public disclosure.167 In order to explain how a particular exception applies to the information in dispute, the governmental body may find it necessary to reveal the content of the requested information in its letter to the attorney general.
+In such cases, the governmental body must redact comments containing the substance of the requested information in the copy of its letter it sends to the requestor.168